ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 - **Steam API** – For detecting installed Steam games.
 - **RAWG API** – For fetching game system requirements and metadata.
 - **Grafana** – For external real-time monitoring and visualization.
-- **OpenRouter API** - Used for AI-based optimization suggestions and comparisons
+- **Azure OpenAI API** - Used for AI-based optimization suggestions and comparisons

 ---